aces/Loris-MRI/README.md

-This Readme covers release 16.0 of the LORIS Imaging Insertion Pipeline
+This Readme covers release 16.0 of the LORIS Imaging Insertion Pipeline for Ubuntu or CentOS systems

 This repo accompanies the [LORIS neuroimaging data platform main repo](https://github.com/aces/Loris)</b>
 For documentation and detailed setup information, please see the [LORIS wiki](https://github.com/aces/Loris/wiki/Imaging-Database)</b>